Skip to main content

 ## Step 5: Ensure clear auth controls are visible

 Make sure the app has clear sign-in, sign-up, and signed-in user controls so the user can create and recognize their first account.
-Integrate them into the existing layout, navigation, or landing screen so they feel natural and polished.
+Integrate them into the existing layout or navigation so they feel natural.

 Use Clerk components from `@clerk/nextjs` such as `SignInButton`, `SignUpButton`, `Show`, and `UserButton`.
 Show sign-in and sign-up actions when signed out, and a user button when signed in.
 For example, in `app/layout.tsx`: